DreamworldSolutions/router/README.md

 ### URLs: format of the URLs

-This array contains all page/dialog Urls of the application. format is as below:
+This Object contains all page/dialog Urls of the application. format is as below:

 ```
-[{
+{
   pages: [{
     module: 'contacts',
     name: 'contact-list',